ryanjblack/vantagepoint-ai/README.md

 Next is the lack of images and image formatting.
 I would recomend more images with captions (so we can insert alt tags, this great for SEO.
 More instances of VantagePoint on search = greater link equity) and making sure they are featuring people (usually smiling faces - builds user trust).
 I would use at least 3 images.
 Look at the code for the above images, I've included alt tag and caption examples.

-The __current form__ is effective because it only has 3 form fields (less is better) but it also could use some spacing adjustments.
+The __current form__ is effective because it only has 3 form fields (less is always better) but it also could use some spacing adjustments.

 I would also add something like the copy I provided in a __blog format__ below the fold.
 I think using compelling bullet points to draw users in on top, then having details for the users who want them is a good idea.
 I don't think most users are going to read everything, but it helps to build user trust to have exhaustive but thoughtful content.